BitFis/typescript-totaljs-examples/README.md

 ## Documentation & Framework

 You will find more informations about the total.js framework and the documentation on the offical webpage [http://www.totaljs.com/]

+## Contribute Examples

+To contribute new examples you have to do some stuff like:

+* setting up package.json
+* setting up tsd.json

+but this is not defined jet. - template coming soon